d0rich/d0rich.github.io/content/notion/test/f9e32c6f-ddcc-4a2b-9a16-0ad41dee19dc/index.md

 So sites mixed with SPA began to appear: SPA with *Server Side Rendering (SSR)*, SPA with SSG.
 Some newbie can be confused.
 May be he want seamless experience for site, but

+- without any database in background for delivering content to SPA
+- with small await time for user
+- with stable SEO

 These 3 bad associations comes to my mind when I hear SPA.
 But SPA with SSR and SPA with SSG don’t have these problems.
 Anyway, I deny these technologies because of the phrase “I am SPA” in documentation.